dlang-community/D-YAML/doc/html/_sources/tutorials/custom_types.txt

 ======================

 Sometimes you need to serialize complex data types such as classes.
 To do this you could use plain nodes such as mappings with class data members.
-However, YAML supports custom types with identifiers called *tags*.
+YAML also supports custom types with identifiers called *tags*.
 That is the topic of this tutorial.

 Each YAML node has a tag specifying its type.
 For instance: strings use the tag ``tag:yaml.org,2002:str``.
-Tags of most default types are *implicitly resolved* during parsing, so you don't need to specify tag for each float, integer, etc.
+Tags of most default types are *implicitly resolved* during parsing - you don't need to specify tag for each float, integer, etc.
 D:YAML can also implicitly resolve custom tags, as we will show later.